 - 65191 TPE (Bef Punggol Rd)

 Also known as the ‘B Sign for Buses‘.
-Signal priority is given for buses at traffic light junctions by providing them with a head start, which helps to facilitate buses to turn right at downstream junction.
+Signal priority is given to buses at traffic light junctions by providing them with a head start, which helps to facilitate buses to turn right at downstream junctions.
 This is especially useful for wide roads with high traffic flow.

 Traffic junctions with this scheme have an additional traffic light indicator (B sign) which illuminates in green, allowing buses on the leftmost lane only to proceed before the traffic junction turns green for all traffic.
 The indicator flashes green to indicate the end of the bus signal priority window.

 List of bus stops/nearby traffic lights with priority signal lights: (not exhaustive)